AutoResearch/autora/docs/contribute/index.md

 project structure, along with pointers to more detailed contribution guides for each part of the project.

 !!! hint
-    If you run into any issues or have any questions regarding a contribution to AutoRA, please reach out to us at the
+    If you run into any issues or have any questions regarding a contribution to AutoRA, please reach out to us on the
     [AutoRA forum](https://github.com/orgs/AutoResearch/discussions).
 We look forward to hearing from you!